Customer Experience Audit: Mobile Provider Eliminates Remote Workforce

 Editor’s Note: This post is part of a series of Customer Experience Audits.
 Today’s audit looks at T-mobile customer experience.
 See all audits.

-When it comes to delivering on those KPIs right, customer experience professionals have a lot in common.
+When it comes to delivering on those KPIs, customer experience professionals have a lot in common.
 No one has figured out how to deliver on all metrics.
-We are happy to get one right!
+Often, we are happy to get one right!

 Making Customers Feel Good when They Call